datasetu/software-engineering/git/pull-request-model.rst

      git merge upstream/master
      git push origin master

-   It is essential to note that if Bob doesn't update his fork and checks out from the master (whose ``HEAD`` is not in sync with Alice's repo), to add a new feature, it will lead to a textbook case of the fork being ``X commits ahead and Y commits behind alice/awesome-tools``
+   It is essential to note that if Bob doesn't update his fork and checks out from the master (whose ``HEAD`` is not in sync with Alice's repo), to add a new feature, it will lead to a textbook case of the fork being some commits ahead and some commits behind master.
+For e.g. ``5 commits ahead and 3 commits behind alice/awesome-tools``